deversmann/ansible-demo-env/README.md

 ```shell
 vagrant up
 ```

+> In order to process the trigger that creates a local ansible inventory file, we are using "experimental" features of Vagrant.
+To turn those on, you need to include a specific environment variable with the start command.
+Instead type:
+> ```shell
+> VAGRANT_EXPERIMENTAL=typed_triggers vagrant up
+> ```

 Vagrant will run for quite some time provisioning all of the machines.
 When it completes, all of your machines should be available at the IP addresses you configured.
 They should also all be configured for passwordless SSH between each-other with the `vagrant` user, as well as paswordless `sudo`.
 Tower should be running on the tower box.
 You can ssh into the machines either by using the Vagrant ssh command:
 ```shell
 vagrant ssh tower